eduardofilo/RG350_adam_image/README.md

 Another filter that usually works well in these situations is `LQ2x`.

-#### RetroArch force closing
+#### Applications force closing

-Sometimes, when trying to exit RetroArch, it freezes and does not return to the frontend.
-In these cases, force close the application in the foreground (RetroArch at that moment) by pressing the shortcut `Power + Select`.
-It is important to press the keys in that order, that is, press `Power` a little before and without releasing it then press `Select`.
-This key combination doesn't always work either.
-In this case, hold down the `Power` key for a few seconds to cause a controlled shutdown of the console.
+If the application or emulator that we were running crashes, it can be forced to close by pressing the key combination `Power + Select`.
+It is important to press the keys in that order, that is, press a little before `Power` and without releasing it then press` Select`.
+If this key combination does not work either, hold down the `Power` key for a few seconds to cause a controlled shutdown of the console.

-In summary, the methods to close a game in RetroArch are:
+In summary, the methods to close an application or emulator are:

-1. `Start + Select` or `Quit RetroArch` from RA menu.
+1. First try normal closing (`Power + Select` for example in RetroArch).
 2. If the above does not work, `Power + Select`.
 3. If the above does not work, hold down `Power` a few seconds until the system shuts down.